Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The KBQA Modeling

+Motivated by \cite{bordes2014question,hao2017end}, we implemented an embedding-based end-to-end model on ClinicalKBQA dataset that incorporates an attention mechanism between question representations and aspect-level answer candidate representations to calculate matching scores.
+There are mainly four components in the AAR model.

-\textbf{Question Representations:} The question encoder is composed of a word-embedding layer followed by a bi-directional LSTM layer, which encodes a question $q=(q_1,q_2,…,q_{|q|} )$ into a sequence of hidden states $H^q=(h_1^q,h_2^q,…,h_{|q|}^q )$, where $q_i$ and $h_i^q$ represent the $i^{th}$ token and its corresponding hidden state, respectively. $|q|$ is the length of the input question.
+\textbf{Question Representations.} The question encoder is composed of a word-embedding layer followed by a bi-directional LSTM layer, which encodes a question $q=(q_1,q_2,…,q_{|q|} )$ into a sequence of hidden states $H^q=(h_1^q,h_2^q,…,h_{|q|}^q )$, where $q_i$ and $h_i^q$ represent the $i^{th}$ token and its corresponding hidden state, respectively. $|q|$ is the length of the input question.

-\textbf{Graph Representation:} To encode candidate subgraphs of the knowledge base, we first convert each subgraph to a candidate answer set, where each element (i.e., node) in the set represents an entity in the subgraph, which has four aspects of information: \begin{itemize} \item Entity ($h_k^e$) represents the embedding of the node $k$ in a knowledge base. \item Type ($h_k^t$) denotes the entity type of the node $k$.
+\textbf{Graph Representation.} To encode candidate subgraphs, we first convert each subgraph to a candidate answer set, where each element (i.e., node) in the set represents an entity in the subgraph, which has four aspects of information: 1) \textit{Entity} ($h_k^e$) represents the embedding of the node $k$ in a KB.
+2) \textit{Type} ($h_k^t$) denotes the entity type of the node $k$.
 It provides important clue for finding an answer.
-For example, given a question such as “Give me all patients who have been diagnosed with heart failure.”, the answer type should be “Patients”. \item Path ($h_k^p$) represents a path from the topic entity node of a subgraph to the current candidate node.
+3)~\textit{Path} ($h_k^p$) represents a path from the topic entity node of a subgraph to the current candidate node.
 Thus, the path provides relationships between the topic entity and the candidate answer.
-In the above example, the topic entity is “heart failure”. \item Context consists of all neighboring nodes of the current candidate node $k$.
+4) \textit{Context} consists of all neighboring nodes of the current candidate node $k$.
 We encoded the context of each candidate answer $c_k=(c_{k_1},c_{k_2} ,…,c_{k_c})$ as a list of hidden states $H_k^c=(h_{k_1}^e,h_{k_2}^e,…,h_{k_c}^e )$, where $c_{k_i}$ is the $i^{th}$ context node in the context of node $k$, and $h_{k_i}^e$ represents its corresponding entity embedding.
-For simplicity, in the following part of the section, we will use $h^e$, $h^t$, $h^p$ and $H^c$ to represent $h_k^e$, $h_k^t$, $h_k^p$ and $H_k^c$, respectively. \end{itemize}
+For simplicity, we will use $h^e$, $h^t$, $h^p$, and $H^c$ to represent $h_k^e$, $h_k^t$, $h_k^p$, and $H_k^c$, respectively.

-Among these four aspects, the entity and context provide node-specific information, which help us identify more specific nodes in the graph.
-On the other hand, the type and path represent general information and help us filter out nodes in the graph that satisfy the constraints of the node type and path.